Skip to content

 Layer two: manual review

 The second layer was a manual review.
-Because the modular system standardized outputs, anything off stood out immediately.
+Because the modular system standardized outputs., anything off stood out immediately.
 The consistency also made pattern recognition practical.
 Ten consecutive tracks carrying the same slang misuse.
 A genre drift repeating across the same subgenre.
 When a pattern emerged, the fix went directly back into the GPT instructions rather than being corrected track by track.
 Identifying systematic errors and updating the instructions accordingly is what kept the system improving rather than just running.

 Layer three: the audience